 Maybe, in the end, this is really more of a creative reset and I'm using the camera as an excuse.
 Nothing wrong with that.

 Finally, another new feature now available is support for backup/restore of camera settings via FUJIFILM X Aquire.
-In the future, if I want to reset, I will no longer have to return to zero, just to my proven settings that match my shooting style.
+In the future, if I want to reset, I will no longer have to return to zero, I can just return to my proven settings that match my shooting style.